apache/incubator-hivemall/docs/gitbook/getting_started/permanent-functions.md

   under the License.
 -->

-Hive v0.13 or later supports [permanent functions](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Create/DropFunction) that live across sessions.
+Hive v0.13 or later supports [permanent functions](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Create/DropFunction) that lives across sessions.

 Permanent functions are useful when you are using Hive through Hiveserver or to avoid hivemall installation for each session.